dirtyhenry/dead-rooster-articles/2024/2024-01-30-un-printemps-2023-compilation-rock.md

 ## Tracklist

-1. The Monkees - _I'm a Believer_
+1. The Monkees - _I’m a Believer_
 2. Sorry - _There’s So Many People That Want To Be Loved_
 3. Tally Ho! - _Sweethearts in Oblivion_
-4. Sharon Van Etten and Michael Imperioli - _I Don't Want to Set the World on Fire_
+4. Sharon Van Etten and Michael Imperioli - _I Don’t Want to Set the World on Fire_
 5. Public Service Broadcasting - _Everest_
 6. Luna - _Speedbumps_